AdrienHallet/LINGI2252/Notes.md

 Change is inevitable due to the environment and the (new) use, but that very change induces **technical debt**.
 Fixing things the wrong way only reports and increase future technical debt.

-> **Technical Debt**: the extra develoment work that arises when code that is easy to implement in the short run is used instead of applying the best overall solution.
+> **Technical Debt** is the extra develoment work that arises when code that is easy to implement in the short run is used instead of applying the best overall solution.

 Software maintenance is not evolution.
 The latter implies some major changes in the architecture of the system that are not really covered by the maintenance.
 Evolution in itself may arise during every step (development, maintenance) or simply when the project becomes too complex to maintain.